rctatar/simple-wireguard/README.md

 ```

 TODO:
-- create self-extracting client files to eliminate need for zip
+- create self-extracting scripts to eliminate need for zip and tar